briandrum/codes.forchagrin.com/_chapters/chapter-337-safety-and-equipment.md

     1. _(1)_ A motor vehicle registered in this State in the name of a person, or the person's parent, legal guardian or spouse who has an affidavit signed by a physician licensed to practice in this State under Ohio R.C.
-[Chapter 4731][ORC Chapter 4731] or an affidavit signed by an optometrist licensed to practice in this State under Ohio R.C.
-[Chapter 4725][ORC Chapter 4725] that states that the person has a physical condition that makes it necessary to equip such motor vehicle with sunscreening material which would be of a light transmittance and/or luminous reflectance in violation of this
+[Chapter 4731][ORC 4731] or an affidavit signed by an optometrist licensed to practice in this State under Ohio R.C.
+[Chapter 4725][ORC 4725] that states that the person has a physical condition that makes it necessary to equip such motor vehicle with sunscreening material which would be of a light transmittance and/or luminous reflectance in violation of this